MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/user-and-shared-mailboxes/mailbox-recovery-in-exchange-online.md

 **Solution:**
 Contact Microsoft Support

-When an Active Directory User object is deleted from on-premises, the deletion will be synchronized to Microsoft Entra ID.
+When an Active Directory User object is deleted from on-premises, the deletion is synchronized to Microsoft Entra ID.
 This synchronization process could take up to three hours.
 If the deletion has not synchronized yet, there may be an issue with the directory synchronization application.

-For additional Directory Synchronization troubleshooting tips, see [Troubleshoot Azure Active Directory Sync tool installation and Configuration Wizard errors](/troubleshoot/azure/active-directory/installation-configuration-wizard-errors).
+For more Directory Synchronization troubleshooting tips, see [Troubleshoot Azure Active Directory Sync tool installation and Configuration Wizard errors](/troubleshoot/azure/active-directory/installation-configuration-wizard-errors).

 - If your issue is resolved, congratulations!
 Your scenario is complete.
 - If your issue isn't resolved, see [Additional Resources](#additional-resources).